blacklightpy/vaultofknowledge/My Vision of God.md

 I am here to proclaim my covenant with God.

 On homosexuality, it is permitted, but know that sensual indulgences is not the ultimate goal.
+This is the law of life.
 If someone is infuriated by these laws, one must fight them.
-This is the law of life.

 Fight in the cause of God.
 On how to fight, I do not know how, as I've never fought before.
-But I do know that God taught me to kill cockroaches the first day he
+But I do know that God taught me to kill cockroaches the first day I had the vision.
+I used to never fight because I was nice, but then, I was informed later by the voice within, that I did not fight when I was attacked, but I got angry when my friends who were innocent were attacked.
+So I agree that those who fight the innocent must be fought, but I did not see that I myself was innocent, and let myself be attacked.
+In that sense, I let them attack an innocent person, and I was at fault.